HMS-Core/hms-ads-demo-java/README.md

 Your Huawei phone has HMS Core (APK) 4.0.0 or later installed.

 ## Sample Code
-The Java sample code provided by Ads Kit integrates the HUAWEI Ads SDK, which offers a range of ad formats including banner, native, rewarded, interstitial, splash, and roll ads.
+The Java sample code provided by Ads Kit integrates the Petal Ads SDK, which offers a range of ad formats including banner, native, rewarded, interstitial, splash, and roll ads.
 The sample code contains the following files for you to load and display ads and obtain user consent:

 (1) BannerActivity.java
 Used to load and display banner ads.